ChabbyTMD/SaVor/docs/README.md

 Once the SaVor repository has been cloned onto your machine.
 You may set up your analysis in one of two ways depending on the location of your reads.

 > [!NOTE]
-> SaVor functions with both local sequence reads or sequence reads available from the NCBI Sequence Read Archive (NCBI).
+> 1. SaVor functions with both local sequence reads or sequence reads available from the NCBI Sequence Read Archive (NCBI).

-> [!NOTE]
+>
-> SaVor only runs with paired-end sequence data.
+> 2. SaVor only runs with paired-end sequence data.
 Please check all your sequence reads prior to running your workflow.
 <br>

 > [!TIP]